vercel-labs/mcp-to-ai-sdk/README.md

   });
 ```

-## Tool Factory Pattern

-All generated tools use a factory pattern that supports both default clients and custom client injection:

-- **`{toolName}ToolWithClient`**: Factory function that accepts a client getter for dependency injection
-- **`{toolName}Tool`**: Ready-to-use tool with default shared client from index.ts
-- **`mcp{Domain}Tools`**: Object containing all tools using default client
-- **`mcp{Domain}ToolsWithClient`**: Factory function to create all tools with custom client
+## Default client

-The generated client.ts file configures a default client shared between all MCP tools of that
+The package generates a default client shared between all tools from a given MCP servers.
-vendor.
-You may edit this file or use the `WithClient` exports to provide your own clients.
+You may customize connection parameters by editing the generated `client.ts` file.

 ## Using Generated Tools